randyjap/mega-man/README.md

 ### Functionality & MVP

-The project implementation should allow the user to:
+The project implementation will allow the user to:

 - to move the character in 2D (running side-to-side, jumping up and down)
 - start, pause, restart gameplay